tmarfil/ansible_f5os_tmos_linux/devcentral_article.md

 ```bash
 ansible-playbook -i hosts.yml playbook.yml --ask-pass
 ```
-See the complete `hosts.yml` and `playbook.yml` examples below as templates for your own environments.
+See the complete `hosts.yml` and `playbook.yml` examples below that you can use as templates for your own environments.
 The latest versions are hosted on [GitHub](https://github.com/tmarfil/ansible_f5os_tmos_linux).

 ```yaml
 # hosts.yml - Ansible inventory configuration